"You are the hero of your own story. Make sure it's a good one." - Tom MacNaughton

 Unfortunately many people contemplating the live aboard life are not so lucky in their understanding of what they are getting into.
 It is a fact that only a small percentage of those who move aboard stay with it for any significant length of time.
 This is to a large extent due to a lack of preparation for the experience.

 Once a suitable boat has been obtained, it is not a matter of money.
 We have seen no indication that those with lots of money are any more successful at living aboard than those who live on minimal amounts.
-Those unsure about the money side of living aboard should read the classic The £200 Millionaire by Weston Martyr and our own article reprint Living Aboard: Figuring the Costs which is available through our marine publishing order form.
+Those unsure about the money side of living aboard should read the classic The £200 Millionaire by Weston Martyr and our own article reprint Living Aboard: Figuring the Costs which is available through our the publishing section of this web site.
 The first teaches the extraordinarily low cost of the lifestyle by an actual example, endearingly told.
 The second allows you to figure your own living expenses before you start.
 It will startle you how little you will need.
 Most of you will have many questions and we welcome them.
 We keep track of the questions asked and to save time and allow us to answer more people as fully as possible we have written up a publication called Living Aboard - Frequently Asked Questions which attempts to cover every question which we get.
 This book also includes the "Living Aboard - Figuring the Costs" article.
-You can order this through the marine publishing order form.
+You can order this through the publishing section of our web site.
 It should save you a lot of time and even answer questions you didn't know you should ask.
 We'd recommend reading this first and then asking any additional questions you have.
 This allows us to devote the maximum time to each person's unique concerns.
 This is an unusual publication in that, like our Yacht Design School lessons, it will continue to evolve over time.
 If, after reading of these two publications, you have further questions you will be helping us and others by asking them.
 We will take your questions, plus our answers and use them to add to the Living Aboard publications.
 You will thus be helping all those who come after you, very much in the spirit of cooperation so evident in the live aboard community.
 Now let's just generally touch on the life and its philosophical aspects:

 We have met a couple that had been living aboard their 18 foot Alberg sloop for three years.
 Their dream boat was 22 feet long.
 In fact if there is any one misconception that leads people astray most often, it is the idea that living aboard can be anything other than a minimalist lifestyle, for the most part.
 The live aboard lives on a frontier of society.
 Sometimes live aboards are on the frontier of civilization.
 The natural environment they live in is probably more destructive of structures, systems, and hardware than any other.
 There is often nobody around who is skilled or knowledgeable enough to be of much outside assistance in problem solving.
 Self-sufficiency is called for to a greater degree than in most contemporary lifestyles, and the usual trappings of middle American life are very difficult to sustain and indeed become a nuisance.
 Big, complicated boats and plenty of money can obscure this truth, but complexity is fundamentally incompatible with the lifestyle.
 Even if one can solve any problem with one's money, the problems still occur.
 They also still cause anxiety and inconvenience.
 They still will keep you in port whether you do the work or hire it done.
 The more complicated one's situation and vessel, the more problems and the less fun you have.
 Generally you will find that we recommend most families consider their "ultimate" yachts to be from 25 to 32 feet.
 Only those with several children or large business areas on the boat need go as large as 36'.
 A single person starting out can voyage in backpacker style on a boat as small as 15'.
 Two backpacker types could voyage on a boat as small as 20' and a minimalist couple can live quite reasonably on a 22' vessel.
 Obviously we are in the business of selling stock and custom designs, many of them optimized for living aboard and voyaging, but that does not mean that you have to start out with a new custom boat.
 There is a used boat which can be made reasonably suitable for living aboard and voyaging for any budget.